-Display will return to show the time of day.
+Display will return to the settings menu.
+After a few seconds, it will return to the time of day.

 Adjust Oven Temperature (UPO)

 Your appliance has been factory calibrated and tested to ensure an accurate baking temperature.
 For the first few uses, follow your recipe times and temperature recommendations carefully.
 If you think the oven is cooking too hot or too cool for your recipe times, you can adjust the control so the oven cooks hotter or cooler than the temperature displayed.